What Is Bitwig Studio 2

-- Numerous device updates, including remote controls, dynamic displays and spectrum analyzers
+- Numerous device updates, including remote controls, dynamic displays, spectrum analyzers, expanded device views

-- Better hardware integration, with improved MIDI handling and several dedicated MIDI and CV devices
+- Industry-leading hardware integration, with multiple sync options and several dedicated MIDI and CV devices

 - Fades and crossfades